kalinichenko88/kalinichenko88/README.md

 ## Hi there 👋

+I'm a skilled software engineer leveraging extensive experience with diverse technologies to design, develop, and deploy effective applications.
+Highly adaptable and always learning.

 <!--
 **kalinichenko88/kalinichenko88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.